MECHANIC-ADITYA21/MECHANIC-ADITYA21/README.md

-- 👋 Hi, I’m @MECHANIC-ADITYA21
+- 👋 Hi, I’m @MECHANIC-ADITYA21.
-- 👀 I’m interested in C and C++
+- 👀 I’m interested in C and C++.
-- 🌱 I’m currently learning DSA in C++ and DATA ANALYST
+- 🌱 I’m currently learning DSA in C++ and DATA ANALYST.

 <!---